Subscribe to Our Newsletter for a Chance to Win a Natural Wellness Backpack!

 female naturopathic doctor

-Naturopathic medical students attend accredited, four-year, in-residence, naturopathic medical schools where they study biomedical sciences such as anatomy, physiology, biochemistry, pathology, and pharmacology.
+Naturopathic students attend four-year, in-residence medical schools, where they study anatomy, physiology, biochemistry, pathology, and pharmacology.

-• Lastly, it positively impacts the healthcare community and fosters interprofessional practice.
+• Support the healthcare community and foster interprofessional practice

-In the US there are currently 26 jurisdictions that offer licensure or certification for naturopathic doctors, including the District of Columbia, Puerto Rico, and the US Virgin Islands.
+Twenty-six U.S. jurisdictions offer naturopathic licensure or certification, including the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 In Canada, six provinces and one territory regulate naturopathic doctors.
-For more information on licensure in the United States, check out the American Association of Naturopathic Physicians.
+For more information on licensure, visit the American Association of Naturopathic Physicians.

 Which states allow naturopathic doctors to prescribe medication?

-Medicare is governed at the federal level, and unfortunately Medicare does not recognize naturopathic doctors as an eligible provider type.
-Inclusion in Medicare is a primary goal of our partner, the American Association of Naturopathic Physicians.
-If you would like to see this changed, we encourage you to share your story.
+Medicare, governed at the federal level, currently does not recognize naturopathic doctors as an eligible provider type.
+Medicare inclusion is a primary goal of the American Association of Naturopathic Physicians.
+If you would like to support this effort, we encourage you to speak up!

-What is the difference between a naturopathic doctor and naturopath?
+What is the difference between a naturopathic doctor and a naturopath?

-Students complete a minimum of 4,100 hours of class and clinical training, including over 1,200 hours of hands-on, supervised, clinical training.
-Only after they complete this rigorous training can they be called a naturopathic doctor or physician.
-Once in practice, licensed naturopathic doctors can order blood tests, X-rays, MRIs, and, in some states, prescribe prescription drugs and hormones and perform minor surgery and office procedures.
-Naturopathic doctors carry malpractice insurance and are required to complete continuing education courses.
+More than 1,200 hours of hands-on, supervised clinical training are required before a naturopathic student can become a doctor or physician.
+Once in practice, licensed NDs can order blood tests, X–rays, and MRIs, and, in some states, prescribe medicine and perform minor surgeries and in-office procedures.
+NDs carry malpractice insurance and are required to complete continuing education courses.